Denyme24/mcp-payments-demo/README.md

 The image above demonstrates Claude AI successfully:

 - Connecting to the MCP server
-- Accessing the payments resource
+- Accessing the payments resource and tools
 - Analyzing payment data
 - Presenting structured results with total amounts, date ranges, and key observations